 What Are Bed Bugs?

-Bed Bugs are parasitic insects that feed on the blood of humans.
-A full-grown adult bedbug can reach approximately 5 mm long and 3 mm wide and is reddish dark brown in color.
-They can look a bit like an apple seed.
-Young bedbugs, or “nymphs” start very very small and go through 5 life stages to reach adulthood.
-Nymphs are translucent to tan in color and will grow darker as they grow older.
+Bed Bugs (Cimex Lecturalius) are parasitic insects that feed on the blood of humans.
+A full-grown adult bed bug can reach approximately 5 mm long and 3 mm wide and is reddish dark brown in color.
+Adults look similar to the size and shape of an apple seed and have a lifespan of on average 6-12 months.
+Young bed bugs, or “nymphs” start very small and go through 5 life stages to reach adulthood.
+Nymphs are translucent to tan in color and will get darker as they molt and grow older.

-Once bedbugs find a host, bedbugs will begin to nest and reproduce.
-Female bed bugs can lay 5-10 eggs a day and over five hundred in her lifetime.
-It takes eggs 6-10 days to hatch and less than a month for a newly hatched bed bug to reach maturity and lay eggs of its own.
-Bedbug infestations start to become most noticeable after a few months.
-A bed bug can theoretically live up to 18 months without feeding without a food source.
-However, this does not mean that bugs will lay dormant in your home for a year and then return.
-If there is food available, they will feed, and you will know they are there.
+Once bed bugs find a host, they will begin to nest and reproduce.
+Female bed bugs can lay 5-10 eggs a day and over 500 in her lifetime.
+It takes eggs 6-10 days to hatch and less than a month for those newly hatched bed bugs to reach maturity and lay eggs of its own.